Lagers – U.S. Open Beer Championship Categories

 Perceived Bitterness: Medium to high, but not harsh

-Fermentation Characteristics: Fruity esters, DMS and diacetyl should not be present.
+Fermentation Characteristics: Fruity esters range from absent to medium-low.
+DMS, acetaldehyde, and diacetyl should not be present.

 IBU: 30-70